nzbgetcom/nzbget/docs/api/LOGUPDATE.md

 struct[] logupdate(int idfrom, int entries);
 ```

+### Description
-_Loads from disk and returns an update log_
+Loads from disk and returns an update log.

 **NOTE** For the arguments and return values see method [log](LOG.md)